 Codes and Frequencies

-For persons with military health care coverage (HIMILITE), HITRICARE reports whether the person has TRICARE military health care.
+For sample adults and sample children (and, prior to 2019, persons) with military health care coverage (HIMILITE), HITRICARE reports whether the person has TRICARE military health care.
 TRICARE is a regionally managed health care program for active duty and retired members of the uniformed services, their families, and survivors.
 TRICARE offers eligible beneficiaries four choices for their health care: TRICARE Prime, TRICARE Extra, TRICARE Standard and TRICARE for life.
 TRICARE (not an acronym) Standard became the name for traditional CHAMPUS (Comprehensive Health and Medical Plan for the Uniformed Services).

 Interviewers handed respondents a flashcard that listed various types of insurance, including Military health care (TRICARE/VA/CHAMP-VA).
 Respondents who selected military health care were then asked to indicate whether they had TRICARE, VA, CHAMP-VA or other military coverage, and could select all that applied.